ZalmanKelber/Crossword-Tool/README.md

 * Add "download" and "review" buttons that generate pdfs

+* Move down or right to next empty square once a letter is entered

+* Add links to One Look or some other resource

 # Software Engineering Crossword Puzzle

 By Alex Kelber (apologies for impossibly obscure clues and outrageously bad puns)